nonconforme/UrContent/README.md

 ## UrhoInterop

-UrhoInterop is a the C# library that UrContent uses to deal with Urho3Ds XML files, it's written with WPF in mind.
+UrhoInterop is a C# library that UrContent uses to deal with Urho3Ds XML files, it's written with WPF in mind.
 You're welcome to use it for your own tools.